adrian-promediaz/sumup/README.md

 11. I assumed that the product_sku column contains only numerical values.
 Therefore, I removed any alphabetical characters from that column.
 12. To determine how long it takes for a store to adopt our devices, I calculated the average time for a store to perform its first five transactions.
 I used the happened_at timestamp from the transaction table.
 The average time for a store to make its first transaction is 243 days, or approximately 8 months.
 13. Descriptions and tests for all columns are provided in the `fct.yml`, `dim.yml`, and `intermediate.yml` files.
+14. The dimension and fact tables are organized under various mart schemas in Snowflake.
+The schemas `MART_DEVICES`, `MART_PRODUCTS`, `MART_STORES`, and `MART_TRANSACTIONS` contain all dimension and fact tables related to devices, products, stores, and transactions, respectively.
+15. Images illustrating the DBT lineage and the Snowflake data structure can be found in the assets folder.

 # Tables to Answer Business Questions